-ESSB 6387 as Passed Senate As Passed Appropriations 3/8/02 Proposed Legislative Final GF-S Total GF-S Total GF-S Total 2001-03 Original Appropriations 0 763,162 0 763,162 0 763,162 2002 Policy Changes: 1.
+ESSB 6387 as Passed Senate As Passed Appropriations 3/8/02 Legislative Final GF-S Total GF-S Total GF-S Total 2001-03 Original Appropriations 0 763,162 0 763,162 0 763,162 2002 Policy Changes: 1.
 "Big Game" Multi-State Lottery 0 64,604 0 64,604 0 64,604 2.
 Reduced Existing Lottery Activity 0 -15,111 0 -15,111 0 -15,111 3.
 Efficiencies and Savings 0 -335 0 -335 0 -335 Total Policy Changes 0 49,158 0 49,158 0 49,158 2001-03 Revised Appropriations 0 812,320 0 812,320 0 812,320

-- 1. "Big Game" Multi-State Lottery Funding reflects implementation of Senate Bill 6560, which authorizes the State Lottery Commission to join "The Big Game" shared lottery, a multi-state lottery consortium.
-Gross revenues from sales for fiscal year 2003 are estimated at \$108.3 million.
-Expenditures are estimated at \$64.6 million, which includes prize payouts (\$54.1 million), retailer commissions (\$7.6 million), vendor contracts (\$2.1 million), and advertising (\$0.8 million). \$18.8 million is anticipated to be transferred to the student achievement and education construction accounts, to make up for reduced revenue from existing lottery games.
+1. "Big Game" Multi-State Lottery - Funding reflects implementation of Senate Bill 6560, which authorizes the State Lottery Commission to join "The Big Game" shared lottery, a multi-state lottery consortium.
+Participation in "The Big Game" is expected to generate \$24.4 million in additional revenue for the state general fund in fiscal year 2003.

+Expenditures of \$64.6 million will be deducted from gross sales of \$108.3 million.
+Expenditures include prize payouts (\$54.1 million), retailer commissions (\$7.6 million), vendor contracts (\$2.1 million), and advertising (\$0.8 million).
+After expenditures, \$18.8 million will be transferred to the student achievement and education construction accounts, to make up for reduced revenue from existing lottery games.
 In addition, \$0.5 million in fiscal year 2003 is transferred to the Violence Reduction and Drug Enforcement account, exclusively for the treatment of pathological gambling.
-Participation in "The Big Game" will generate approximately \$24.4 million in additional revenue in fiscal year 2003 for the state general fund.
-(Shared Game Account--Non-Appropriated) - 2.
-Reduced Existing Lottery Activity - Funding reflects an anticipated reduction to existing lottery game expenses as a result of entry into "The Big Game", including decreased prize payouts, retailer commissions, and vendor contracts.
+Remaining funds of \$24.4 million in net revenue will be deposited in the state general fund.
+(Shared Game Account--Non-Appropriated)

+- 2. Reduced Existing Lottery Activity - Funding reflects an anticipated reduction to existing lottery game expenses as a result of entry into "The Big Game", including decreased prize payouts, retailer commissions, and vendor contracts.
 (State Lottery Account--Non-Appropriated) - 3.
 Efficiencies and Savings - The agency shall take actions consistent with their mission, goals, and objectives to reduce operating costs.
 The agency should give strong consideration to the Best Practice proposals put forth by OFM and DIS.
 Such action, to the extent possible, should maintain client services and state revenues.
 Actions may also include hiring freezes, employee furloughs both voluntary and mandatory, restricted travel and training, and reduced equipment and personal service contracts.
 The agency, with OFM approval, can use fiscal year 2002 savings to offset the fiscal year 2003 reduction.
 (Lottery Administration Account)